How To Use Herbs

 Herbal Compress

 First, soak a loosely woven cloth in appropriate herbal tea.
 Second, apply the soaked cloth directly to injured area.
-This is a great way to treat rashes, minor burns, and surface wounds.
+Soothe minor skin woes like rashes and burns with a cool herbal compress.

-Tip: Comfrey tea is great as a compress and wonderful to increase healing of minor cuts and burns.
+Comfrey tea is great as a compress and wonderful for minor cuts and burns.

 Herbal Ointments